 Mechanics keep everything in the galaxy working.
-They have a wealth of talent, knowhow, and versatility, serving as electricians, welders, and machinists all at the same time.
-Some Mechanics have explored their creative side and have become specialized in artificing, creating useful items that can perform a variety of purposes.
-From starbases to planet-side garage shops, Mechanics can be found, quite literally, everywhere.
-No moon too harsh, no space station too remote, a Mechanic is needed anywhere something may need to be fixed.
+They have a wealth of talent, knowhow, and versatility, serving as electricians, welders, and plumbers all at the same time.
+Some mechanics have explored their creative side and have become specialized in artificing, creating useful items that can perform a variety of purposes.
+From starbases to planet-side garage shops, mechanics can be found, quite literally, everywhere.
+No moon too harsh, no space station too remote, a mechanic is needed anywhere something may need to be fixed.
 They are the doctors for machines and no one wants to be without access to one.
-Fortunately, there are lots of Mechanics and there is never a shortage, but, then again, there never seems to be a shortage of work, especially since mechs are constantly being built, tested, and used.
+Fortunately, there are lots of mechanics and there is never a shortage, but, then again, there never seems to be a shortage of work, especially since mechs are constantly being built, tested, and used.
 Mechanics can always find a workaround to get something working again.
 One can consider them adventurous, since they are always willing to go wherever there is money to be made.
-Unlike Engineers, Mechanics tend to interact a lot with everyday people.
-In fact, Mechanics regard machines simply as a means to a financial end.
+Unlike engineers, mechanics tend to interact a lot with everyday people.
+In fact, mechanics regard machines simply as a means to a financial end.

 Kits: Mechanic’s Toolkit

 Mechanics learn by doing and their experience in the field varies.
 They are always developing new ways to get things done in less time for the same price.
 When you reach 3rd level, and again at 7th level, 10th level, 14th level, and 19th level you can gain proficiency in a skill, or expertise in a skill in which you are proficient.

 Mechanics can be highly skilled in their craft, but oftentimes lack personal growth.
 When you reach 4th level, and again at 8th level, 13th level, and 17th level, you can increase one ability score of your choice by 1.

 Experience With Kits